MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 ## Enable scheduled maintenance mode with SQL Always On

-In earlier releases of OM, schedules that were created with SQL Always On enabled, were inaccessible when SQL server fails over to another server.
-OM 2019  comes with a fix for this issue.
+In earlier releases of Operations Manager, schedules that were created with SQL Always On enabled, were inaccessible when SQL server fails over to another server.
+Operations Manager 2019 comes with a fix for this issue.
 This fix enables the schedules to work without any issues even in a SQL server failover scenario.

 This problem has been resolved in the following manner: